Eyevinn/osaas-api-docs/docs/sdk/javascript-transcode.md

 The Javascript client libraries for Open Source Cloud are implemented in Typescript and for server-side use with Node.

-# Transcode Library
+# Open Media Web Services

-The Transcode library contains high-level functions for video transcoding in Open Source Cloud.
-It is implemented on top of the core library and some functions implies use of multiple services active at the same time, which is not eligable on the free tier.
+This library provides high-level functions for web services in Eyevinn Open Source Cloud for media services.

 ## Installation